Get Get Down

 "Get Get Down" is a song by American DJ and producer Paul Johnson.
-It was released in September 1999 as a single from his 1999 album The Groove I Have.
-"Get Get Down" topped the US Billboard Hot Dance/Club Play chart and peaked within the top 10 of the charts of France, Greece, the Netherlands, the United Kingdom, and Wallonia.
+It was released in June 1999 as a single from his 1999 album The Groove I Have.
+"Get Get Down" topped the US Billboard Dance/Club Play chart and peaked within the top 10 of the charts of France, Greece, the Netherlands, the United Kingdom, and Wallonia.